 - being unusually anxious about being separated from a parent or other adult

-It's normal to experience upsetting and confusing thoughts after a traumatic event.
-But in most people, these improve naturally over a few weeks.
+It's normal to have upsetting and confusing thoughts after a traumatic event.
+But in most people, these get better over a few weeks.

-Your GP will want to discuss your symptoms in as much detail as possible.
-They'll ask if you've experienced a traumatic event in the recent or distant past.
-They'll want to find out if you've re-experienced the event through flashbacks or nightmares.
+Your GP will talk to you about your symptoms in as much detail as possible.
+They'll ask if you've had a traumatic event in the past and if you have any flashbacks or nightmares about it.

-Your GP can refer you to mental health specialists, if they feel you'd benefit from treatment.
+Your GP may refer you to mental health specialists for treatment.